gojo9753/webex-summarizer/README.md

 - **Room Selection**: Download conversations from specific WebEx rooms
 - **Pagination Support**: Automatically handles paginated API responses to retrieve all messages
 - **Local Storage**: Store downloaded conversations in structured JSON format
-- **Conversation Summarization**: Generate concise summaries of conversations using OpenAI's LLM
+- **Conversation Summarization**: Generate concise summaries of conversations using AWS Bedrock's LLMs
 - **Command-line Interface**: Simple CLI for all operations
+- **AWS Integration**: Uses AWS SDK and credentials for secure access to Bedrock models

 ## Requirements

 - Java 11 or newer
 - Maven 3.6 or newer
 - A Cisco WebEx account with API access
-- An OpenAI API key for the summarization feature
+- An AWS account with access to AWS Bedrock
+- AWS credentials configured (via AWS CLI or credentials file)

 ## Installation